tobias-tengler/csharper/README.md

 <img src="assets/select-directory.png" alt="Selecting the destination directory" width=500 />

 All directories will be displayed in a flat hierarchy.
 If there are directories with the same name, the relative path to those directories will also be displayed.

+# Available templates

+You can check out all of the available templates [here](templates).

+If you think that an important template is missing, feel free to create a PR that adds it! :)

 # Current Limitations